Does your Health Plan Measure Up?

 If you are WAIVING:

-- Choose to waive by clicking the red button, you will be prompted to attach proof of insurance
+- Choose the Waive Button – you will be prompted to attach proof of insurance.

 - Electronically sign and click Submit Waiver.
-Waiver will be processed within five to seven business days.
-It is the student’s responsibility to follow up on their waiver status
+Waivers will be processed in around seven business days.
+It is the student’s responsibility to follow up on their waiver status.

-Waivers can take 5-7 days to process, and you may be asked for additional supporting information.
+Waivers can around 7 business days to process, and you may be asked for additional supporting information.